Kidstoysstudio's ultimate activity book collection Download activity book

 Vasquez suggests that Hannah's drawing expressed her wish not to tease Rudolph, and more importantly, herself.

-Furthermore, it has been discovered that children internalize the cultural and gender roles of characters in the stories.
+Furthermore, it has been found that children understand the cultural and gender roles of characters in the stories internalize.

 Stories often have strong images and beliefs about men and women, and then the girls were asked to draw what they thought boys were interested in and boys to draw what they thought girls were interested in.